 This course covers proper positions for radiography of the lower extremity, trunk and spine.
-Critiques on positioning and the anatomical appearance of structures on the radiograph are an essential func-
+Critiques on positioning and the anatomical appearance of structures on the radiograph are an essential function of the course.

 RAD 124.
 Principles of Radiographic

 Exposure......3 credit hours